Last Updated on November 9, 2022

-This crossbreed is particularly playful and friendly with a big personality because of its Pomeranian side; they can also be loud.
+This crossbreed is particularly playful and friendly with a big personality because of its Pomeranian side; it can also be loud.
 The breed also does well with kids given their friendly, delicate nature.

-Similar to Morkies, Morkie Poos are a Maltese, Yorkshire Terrier, Poodle cross.
+Similar to Morkies, Morkie Poos are Maltese, Yorkshire Terrier, and Poodle cross.
 Their personalities are captivating, and they love to constantly be around people.